Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 A thought is a mental process in which the mind generates ideas, concepts, beliefs, and other mental constructs based on various inputs.
 These inputs include sensory information from our environment, memories, emotional responses to stimuli, and imagination.

 Thoughts are defined as ideas or opinions produced by thinking.
-Thoughts are the building blocks of our cognitive processes.
-Cognitive processes are the electrical and chemical reactions in the brain that enable us to learn, remember, comprehend our environment, and gain knowledge.
+They are the building blocks of our cognitive processes, which are the electrical and chemical reactions in the brain that enable us to learn, remember, comprehend our environment, and gain knowledge.
 They shape our perception of the world and our place within it.

 We can think of thoughts as an inner language, an internal dialogue, or a visualization.
 The vocabulary of this language grows as we learn more about the world and ourselves.
 Essentially, thoughts are the internal dialogue or visualization that allows us to process information and navigate our lives.

-The mind can also passively or automatically generate thoughts.
-The mind is always thinking because it constantly processes information from the outside world and the inner world of the psyche.
-The mind is filled with millions and millions of thoughts.
+- The mind can also passively or automatically generate thoughts.
+It is always thinking because it constantly processes information from the outside world and the inner world of the psyche.
+The mind is filled with millions of thoughts.

 Unlike normal thoughts used to categorize the world for communication, a mantra is a thought form that often has no literal meaning in the outer world.
 Its power lies not in its semantic content but in its sound vibration, which conveys powerfully intuitive information to the conscious mind as a sense of knowing that reveals the meaning of things.